eth-educators/eth-docker-docs/website/docs/About/SecurityAudit.md

 eth-docker v2.3 addresses these findings.
 It now uses 64 bits of entropy and SHA-256 hash.

-Users that expose the Engine API with `ee-shared.yml` need to make sure that it is firewalled to trusted IPs.
+Users that expose the Engine API with `ee-shared.yml` or `ee-traefik.yml` need to make sure that it is firewalled to trusted IPs.

 Users that did so before eth-docker v2.3 may want to, in addition, update with `./ethd update`, stop the stack with `./ethd stop`, delete the `jwtsecret` docker volume with `docker volume ls` and `docker volume rm`, and start the stack with `./ethd up`.

 My own likelihood assessment for exploitation is "Low", not "Medium".
 This is because
 - The Engine API by default is not exposed.
-Only users who use `ee-shared.yml` **and** allow access by untrusted addresses are at risk.
+Only users who expose the Engine API with `ee-shared.yml` or `ee-traefik.yml` **and** allow access by untrusted addresses are at risk.
 - The Prysm wallet and Teku cert file are not accessible remotely.
 - The keymanager API is not accessible remotely: At most locally if using `*-keyapi-localport.yml`.